Příbram: 20th century

 In the 1920s, uraninite mining expanded dramatically, bringing increased investment and growth in the town.

 Region with strong partisan resistance was around Příbram during World War II.
 Several prominent citizens participated in the resistance, and many were killed by Nazi occupiers.
 Student Antonín Stočes, his father, and Příbram's gymnasium director Josef Lukeš were executed in Tábor in 1942 following the assassination of Reichsprotektor Reinhard Heydrich.
 Their story was idealized in Jan Drda's fiction Higher Principle.

 In 1953, the towns of Příbram and Březové Hory were merged.

 The last epoch of Příbram mining occurred since the 1950s, when the district was opened again for uraninite mining and several mines around the town were opened.
 The industry was included into a program of penal labour that communist Czechoslovak government used for persecution of regime objectors.
 Labor camps Příbram-Vojna and Příbram-Brody were run there in 1949–1951, holding up to 800 detainees.
 In 1976 and in 1980, many surrounding municipalities were annexed to Příbram, increasing the total population to more than 35,000 citizens.

 Located near the Brdy military area, Příbram was an important locality during the 1968 Occupation of Czechoslovakia by the Warsaw Pact forces.
-The army command in Příbram was labeled a "focus of contrarevolution" in the Czechoslovak Army, as it did not cooperate the occupation forces and harboured the Czechoslovak Television during its independent broadcasting.
+The army command in Příbram was labeled a "focus of contrarevolution" in the Czechoslovak Army, as it did not cooperate with the occupation forces and harboured the Czechoslovak Television during its independent broadcasting.
 The rioting of Příbram-Bytíz crime prisoners and the strike of Příbram miners were the other major events related to the August 1968 invasion.

 The 1989 Velvet Revolution influenced Příbram significantly.
 Large mining enterprises, old silver and lead mines as well as modern uranium ore mines, were closed, but new opportunities opened up for the town and the economy diversified.

 Economy

 Příbram's economy was determined by the mining industry and supplying companies for hundreds of years.
-At the end of the 1980s, when the mining was slowly derogating, the basic Příbram corporations included Český státní uranový průmysl ("Czech State Uranium Industry"), Rudné doly ("Ore Mines") and suppliers such as ZRUP – Základna rozvoje uranového průmyslu ("Base of Uranium Industry Development") and others.
+At the end of the 1980s, when the mining was slowly derogating, the basic Příbram corporations included Český státní uranový průmysl (lit.
+'Czech State Uranium Industry'), Rudné doly (lit.
+'Ore Mines') and suppliers such as ZRUP – Základna rozvoje uranového průmyslu (lit.
+'Base of Uranium Industry Development') and others.

-After 1989, the economy restructured because of the closure of mines and privatization.
+After 1989, the economy restructured because of the closure of mines and privatisation.
 The nationwide important branch office of state enterprise Diamo is the successor of the Uranium Mines; the office is named Administration of Uranium Deposits (Správa uranových ložisek).
 Several of the supplying companies continue their activities under new owners.

 The largest employer based in the town is the hospital.
 There is no large industrial enterprise in Příbram today, but many medium-sized enterprises are located here.
-The largest industrial employer is Ravak, the biggest producer of baths and shower-baths in central and eastern Europe.
+The largest industrial employer is Ravak, which is the biggest producer of baths and shower-baths in central and eastern Europe.

 The District Economic Chamber Příbram was founded in 1993.